 - 1/2 tsp. vanilla

-Begin by washing, pitting, and chopping up your cherries.
-Pitting cherries might sound like a nightmare, but I do it quickly by using a paper clip or frosting tip!
+Step 1: Begin by washing, pitting, and chopping up your cherries.
+Pitting cherries might sound like a nightmare, but I do it quickly by using a frosting tip or metal straw!
+Optional: Mash cherries until only a few chunks remain.
+This makes for a more smooth ice cream instead of having chunks from frozen cherries.

-Combine cream, milk, sugar, cherries and vanilla in a bowl.
+Step 2: Combine cream, milk, sugar, cherries and vanilla in a bowl.
 Stir.
+You can add a couple of drops of red food coloring if you’d like, but it’s totally optional.
 Pour into your machine and process until mixture thickens, about 25 minutes.

 When the ice cream thickens, it will be the consistency of soft serve ice cream.
 Perfectly delicious.

-If you want something more the consistency of scooped ice cream, put it in an airtight plastic container and freeze for a few hours.
+If you want something more the consistency of scooped ice cream, scoop it into a dish and freeze for a few hours.

 Homemade ice cream tastes so fresh and delicious and since it is only made with a few ingredients, you know exactly what you are eating!